 This design was all about brightening up the rooms, making them feel more modernized for the young family.

 For the kitchen, I thought about adding a shiplap wall above all the lower cabinets.
-Also making DIY wood shelves to replace the current ones and painting the shiplap behind those shelves a contrasting black.
+Also making DIY wood shelves to replace the current ones and painting the shiplap behind those shelves to add a contrasting black.
 The lights would all get replaced, the ceiling painted a fresh white, and all the original hardware spray painted black.
 I also had an idea to paint out all the blue countertops white as well!!
 You can check out how I do that here.

 My idea for the living room was to paint the brick out on the fireplace, place affordable storage cabinets under each window, paint out all the walls in a calming light shade, add new lighting and drapes and accessories and use a large empty wall to display family pictures.